YuvaKrishnaS/learning_ai/readme.md

 # Hello Git
 ### Getting started with Git
-    Learnng how to commit changes and do more stuff with git!
+Learnng how to commit changes and do more stuff with git